omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-13-change_group - a script that changes the group owner from school for the file hello.

 14-100-change_owner_and_group - a script that changes the owner to vincent and group owner to staff.

+15-101-symbolic_link_permissions - a script that changes the owner and group owner of _hello to vincent and staff respectively.